lunayuehuang/Catboost/README.md

 ![](files_button.jpeg)

-Now, click here and select "Connect to Google Drive" when prompted.
+You will see the options as shown below.
+Please click here and select "Connect to Google Drive" when prompted.

 ![](mount_drive.jpeg)